KuilongCui/MDPR/README.md

-# MDPR
+# MDPR: Mutual Distillation Learning For Person Re-identification
-Mutual Distillation Learning For Person Re-identification Code will be available soon!
+Code will be available soon!